 First determine what it is you need: are you planning to enter a new market abroad, are you going to present your products to prospective clients?
 Obviously, you will need to have some of your documents translated into a foreign language, i.e., from English to Italian.
 Select the documents you need accordingly.
 This is a matter of strategy and you need to decide.

 Think on a “global” scale right from the start

 Various source texts received by translators are full of references to some specific culture, such as clichés, references to a particular sport like baseball (which is something unfamiliar to an Italian reader!), metaphors, and puns.
 A professional translator is an expert in localizing.
 However, if you link untranslatable words with pictures, it will prove to be very difficult to find the right use of wordplay for the destination market.

 Clients usually call a translator at the last minute.
 If you have recurrent jobs or have a deadline, you’ll need to plan in advance.
-Search for the translator that is right for you weeks in advance.
+Search for the translator that is right for you weeks in advance in order to get quality translation.
 Ask for availability and book the service beforehand.
 The translator will tell you how long it will take him or her to translate 10 or 30 pages, without urgency.
 It is important to give your translator as much lead time as possible.

 Specify the purpose and destination of your translation

 Knowledge of your document’s purpose and the destination are also important for the professional translator.
 Some translations could be for internal or information purposes and could even be highly technical.
 These are different from regular documents for publication since style and terminology would be different.

 How many pages do you think a professional translator can translate in one hour?
 Think about how long it took you to draft the original.
 High-quality texts need more time so you should give your translator a realistic deadline.
 If your translation is really urgent, do not hesitate to tell them in advance that it is urgent and the exact date when it is needed.